 - Allow TLS 1.0 for compability with mobile apps

 - Disable SSL compression to mitigate the CRIME attack

 - always use Diffie Hellman(DH) key exchange(Kx) for forward secrecy

 - use Elliptic Curve Diffie Hellman (ECDH) variant for performance

 - prefer AES GCM mode for security and performance

-Also we only allow TLSv1 for compability with the mobile apps as openssl in android does not yet support TLS1.1+.
+The only reason for allowing TLSv1 is compability with the mobile apps because openssl on android up to 4.4 does not yet support TLS1.1+.
 This circumstance is not really critical as BEAST is not applicable in the sync apps and browsers will connect to the server with TLS1.1+ or work around the vulnerability.

 At this point the secure connection to your server is ready, but we still have to ensure that it is the only way data is exchanged with the clients.

 While you can only enable apache on port 443, you will always have to remember to type in https:// in the browser.
 A better way is to automatically redirect from port 80 to port 443 like

 <VirtualHost *:80> ServerName your.website.net Redirect permanent / https://your.website.net/ </VirtualHost>